-The Art of Speech and Drama tutors people to become more confident and compelling communicators and performers.
+The Art of Speech and Drama helps people become more confident and compelling communicators.

 We aspire to be a supportive and encouraging haven for great artistic inspiration, exploration, and expression.
 A place for learning, connecting, and sharing.